MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 The users can choose to heed the warning, and either change the label or the content, or they can choose to send the email anyway.

-1. On your AIP client machine, run PowerShell as an administrator.
+1. On the client machine, run PowerShell as an administrator.

 1. Run the following command, to define a warning message for the **General** label.